Latex Mattress Guide – How Do They Compare to Memory Foam?

-Reduced motion: If you sleep with a partner (or even a furry friend – we don’t judge!), you may worry about waking them when tossing or turning in your sleep, or visa versa.
+7. Reduced Motion If you sleep with a partner (or even a furry friend – we don’t judge!), you may worry about waking them when tossing or turning in your sleep, or vice versa.
 Unlike spring mattresses, and even some memory foam or hybrid mattresses, latex mattresses are not as sensitive to motion.
 If you move about in your bed, your partner or pet is not likely to notice!

 Latex Mattress Disadvantages

 Too firm: For some people, latex mattresses may be too firm.
 However, this really depends on the brand since many latex mattress brands offer customizable covers that can soften the bed, or have plush toppers as well.